- Well-controlled ride

 Inside, the Avalon also got some special attention, and it's not at all a Camry knockoff.
 Toyota wanted the new Avalon to have a premium feel and look, and it shows.
 The climate and audio controls sit on a plane closer to the driver, above a layer that's trimmed with wood grain and an attractive striated surface, which itself is stacked over a dash zone framed in metallic trim.
 The cabin's theme is one that's been styled into most of the current generation of Toyotas, but rises above the usual swipe of differently textured plastics.

 V-6 models come with Toyota's familiar 3.5-liter V-6, putting out 268 horsepower and 248 pound-feet of torque.
 The six-speed automatic adopts a sport-shift mode, and incorporates throttle blipping for smoother gear changes.
-On Avalon Touring and Limited models, the automatic also gets paddle controls for shifting, and the drivetrain has Eco, Normal, and Sport driving modes that adjust steering, throttle, and shift feel.
-Zero to 60 mph times takes just 6.7 seconds.
+As of 2015, all V-6 models get paddle controls for shifting, as well as Eco, Normal, and Sport driving modes that adjust steering, throttle, and shift feel.
+The V-6 versions hit 60 in just 6.7 seconds.

-In real-world driving, the Avalon Hybrid emerges as the unlikely winner, and in our opinion it's the best bet.
-Thanks to a stronger, stiffer, lighter-weight structure, the V-6 Avalon is lighter than before.
+Thanks to a stronger, stiffer, lighter-weight structure, the V-6 Avalon weighs less than before.
 But with the V-6 Avalon weighing less than 3,500 pounds and the Avalon Hybrid weighing less than 3,600 pounds, the Hybrid isn't hefty and overweight as is often the case.
-Press Sport mode for the Hybrid, and the electric-motor system and quick tip-in give you the confidence to pass quickly or power out of a corner.
-What's more, we think that the Hybrid even feels better-balanced at times in corners near the cornering limit—perhaps because the battery pack in back gives it a better weight distribution.
+In real-world driving, even ignoring fuel economy, the Avalon Hybrid emerges as the unlikely winner factor in the 40-mpg city and 39-mpg highway ratings and it's easily the best bet.
+Press Sport mode for the Hybrid, and the electric-motor system and quick tip-in give you the confidence to pass briskly or power out of a corner.
+What's more, we think that the Hybrid even feels better-balanced at times in corners near when approaching the limit—perhaps because the battery pack in back gives it better weight distribution.

 Comfort & Quality